Reference architecture: Up to 40 RPS or 2,000 users

 5. Gitaly specifications are based on the use of normal-sized repositories in good health.
 However, if you have large monorepos (larger than several gigabytes) this can significantly impact Git and Gitaly performance and an increase of specifications will likely be required.
 Refer to large monorepos for more information.

 6. Can be placed in Auto Scaling Groups (ASGs) as the component doesn’t store any stateful data.
-However, for GitLab Rails certain processes like migrations and Mailroom should be run on only one node.
+However, Cloud Native Hybrid setups are generally preferred as certain components such as like migrations and Mailroom can only be run on one node, which is handled better in Kubernetes.

 note